Celebrate America with a day of family fun in Fair Park at Fair Park Fourth.

 For the fifth consecutive year, WFAA will present a one-hour red, white and blue, Texas-sized salute to America’s birthday from historic Fair Park, sponsored by Frontier Communications.
 Cynthia Izaguirre and Joe Trahan will anchor the program from in and around the Cotton Bowl.
 The one-hour television show will begin at 9 p.m.

-Fair Park Fourth is made possible by the City of Dallas, Friends of Fair Park, State Fair of Texas, Oncor, WFAA-TV Channel 8, and Chacon Mazda.
+Fair Park Fourth is made possible by the City of Dallas, Friends of Fair Park, State Fair of Texas, Oncor, WFAA-TV Channel 8, Earth Day Texas, and Chacon Mazda.